ChiaraSapo/Experimental-robotics-laboratory-Assignment1/README.md

 The states are hereby described:
 - SLEEP: The state publishes the "go home" command, waits a few seconds to simulate the robots's nap, then outputs the "normal command" to transition to the normal state.
 - NORMAL: The state enters a loop.
 It listens to the user:
     - if the user says "Hey buddy" or "Play", it outputs the "play command" to transition to the play state.
+This case is more probable in the code, since it is supposed that the user will be willing to play with the robot.
     - If the user says nothing, the state publishes the command "go rand" and waits a few seconds to wait for the execution of the command.
-It could also randomly send the "sleep command" to transition to sleep state, in case the dig feels sleepy.
+It could also randomly send the "sleep command" to transition to sleep state, in case the dog feels sleepy.
 At the end of the loop the state outputs the "sleep command".
 - PLAY: The state enters a loop.
 At each iteration it first goes to the user (i.e. looks at the user to save his/her position and ppublishes the coordinates).
 Then it listens to the user:
   - if the user says "Go to posx posy" (where posx and posy are two random x and y positions inside the grid where the dog moves), this command is published.
   - if the user again says "Hey buddy" or "Play", the robot waits.